-- Medical Assistant Certificate classes are held from 8:00 am 2:15 pm; Monday through Wednesday. - Phlebotomy CPT I classes are held from 8:30 am 1:30 pm; Monday through Wednesday. - Business Administration and Medical Administration AS Degree classes are held 12:30 pm to 6:00 pm Monday through Thursday. - Medical Assistant and Phlebotomy CPT I make-up time is offered during regularly scheduled meeting times. - Business Administration and Medical Administration make-up time is offered during regularly scheduled meeting times.
+- Medical Assistant Certificate classes are held from 8:00 am 2:15 pm; Monday through Wednesday. - Phlebotomy CPT I day classes are held from 8:30 am 1:30 pm, Monday through Wednesday.
+Evening classes are held from 5:30pm-8:30pm, Monday through Wednesday & two Saturdays per course 8:30am-3:40pm. - Business Administration and Medical Administration AS Degree classes are held 12:30 pm to 6:00 pm Monday through Thursday. - Medical Assistant and Phlebotomy CPT I make-up time is offered during regularly scheduled meeting times. - Business Administration and Medical Administration make-up time is offered during regularly scheduled meeting times.
 Students are notified about make-up time either by email or letter.